rbutrcom/rbutr-browser-extension/README.md

 ## How do I install it?

-To build the plugin you will need https://gruntjs.com/ and https://yarnpkg.com your machine.
+First install https://yarnpkg.com on your machine.

 **Caution!**